Fesor24/insecurity/README.md

-## Insecurity App Guide for GCU Msc Computer Students
+## Insecurity App Guide
 Outlines steps to follow if you intend to run the Insecurity App on an EC2 instance.
-Check 'how-to-set-up' for more information
+Check 'top-level/how-to-set-up' for more information